 Wreckers Day of Dance

-After Wreckers Day of Dance, Laetitia felt the Morris team was not progressing and decided to close down the Morris team linked to Boekka.
+After Wreckers Day of Dance, Laetitia felt the Morris team was not progressing after years of trying and decided to close down the Morris team linked to Boekka.
 She worked hard on keeping it going however the difficulty of recruiting in Cornwall and maintaining a high standard of performance was not possible.
 Laetitia was then able to concentrate on the Teazer and ‘Oss performances and become more involved with the local Morris team.

 All Hallows Dark Gathering 2015

 At this event Laetitia performed with the Morris team while Cassandra was Teazer for Penkevyll